Sakorona/SDVMods/README.md

 * Hostile weather events (Heatwaves, Floods, Frosts)
 * Creating a 'traditional' option for the weather
 * Moving TV text options to a json/txt file for easier customization.
-* Adding in Farenheit as a temp option.

 ## Maybe features?
 * Specifying climate options via json file